urbanspr1nter/llm-rig/ktransformers.md

-# Setting up ktransformers to run DeepSeek-V3-0324 FAST
+# Running DeepSeek-V3-0324 (685 B parameters) with 512 GB RAM on a single 16 GB GPU

-Here's my guide in how I set up ktransformers to make DeepSeek-V3-0324 run fast on CPU inference!
+Here's my guide in how I set up `ktransformers` (quick transformers) to perform inference on **DeepSeek-V3-0324** with a 20c/40t CPU, 512 GB DDR5 RAM and just a **single** Nvidia A4000 16 GB GPU.

+I think there needs to be a proper guide to use `ktransformers` with large MoE models.
+A lot of resources (especially YouTube) will show how to run these very large models on other inference engines like Ollama, or llama.cpp.
+There are some interesting build guides too, like running DeepSeek on an Epyc CPU with just lots of RAM.

+But one video caught my attention and that's Jesse's (createthis) video on his setup where he has a 2x EPYC CPU setup with 768 GB RAM and just a single 24 GB (RTX 3090) GPU.
+After seeing him using `ktransformers` and the inferencing speed he achieved with it, I decided I had to do the same with my system.

+My system isn't as powerful, but it gets close to the performance that Jesse showed in his video from the eye test.

+My desktop workstation setup:
+* Intel Xeon w5-3535x (20 cores/40 threads)
+* 512 GB DDR5 RDIMM at 5600 MT/s (64 GB x 8 Samsung DIMMs)
+* NVIDIA A4000 16 GB GPU (Ampere generation)
+* 4.0 TB Crucial SSD to store the model

+All in total, you can purchase this same system for less than an Mac Studio M3 Ultra, or a single RTX 6000 Ada GPU.

+But notice the GPU that I have.
+It's just an older Ampere NVIDIA GPU with just 16 GB of VRAM.
+This is what I consider to be amazing about all of this.
+Running big MoE models is usable with the ktransformers approach.

 # ktransformers

-This is a freaking game changer.
-I would say that I cannot live without it now.
+This is a game changer.
+I would say that I can't live without it now.
 But it isn't easy to set up.
+You can follow the official guide here, but it was a bit tough to work out all the gotchas.

+Your life will be much easier if you have CUDA properly installed.
+That means:

+* Recent NVIDIA drivers (mine was 570)
+* Latest NVIDIA CUDA toolkit (12.8)

+You will also have a good time if you are on at least Ubuntu 22.04.5 or 24.04.2.
+My system is on Ubuntu 22.04.5.

-Here is what we need to do:
+Anyway, here is what we need to do:

 ## Install Miniconda and Create a Conda Environment